 These trails are shared with multiple users, are heavily used and are some of the busiest in the Southeast.
 There is a speed limit of 10 mph and you must yield to all other users as per Park regulations.

 Because of the heavy use, it is Park regulation that the trails close to bikes 24 hours after a rain.
-Check the status on our website, on Twitter or on Facebook before you get in your car to ride the trails.
+Text “Ride” to 770-727-5061 to check trail status before riding.
 We watch the rain for you!

 The trails also close in Freeze/Thaw periods.
 Again, check the status before you go to Sope Creek.